Basketball Champions League

-Clubs qualify for the competition based on their performance in their national leagues and cup competitions.
+Clubs qualify for the competition mostly based on performance in their national leagues and cup competitions.
 Although exceptional, some teams can be wildcarded.

+Each season consists of 32 teams.
+The inaugural season was held in 2016–17 and since then five different clubs won the competition.
+Canarias, San Pablo Burgos and Malaga hold the joint record of most BCL titles with two each.

 Creation and adoption

-In October 2015, FIBA attempted to take back control of Europe's top-tier club competition, by proposing a new competition, featuring 16 teams playing in a round-robin format, and granting eight guaranteed spots to different clubs.
-When top European clubs decided to maintain the same competition format, keeping organization within Euroleague Basketball, FIBA announced launch of a new European basketball club competition, with qualification based on sporting merit.
+In October 2015, FIBA attempted to take back control of Europe's top-tier club competition, by proposing a new competition, featuring 16 teams playing in a round-robin format, and granting eight guaranteed spots to 8 clubs (Panathinaikos, Olympiakos, Real Madrid, Barcelona, Maccabi Tel Aviv, CSKA Moscow, Fenerbahce and Efes Pilsen).
+The top European clubs decided to remain in the Euroleague Basketball and adopt the same round-robin format in their own competition with 11 permanent out of 16 spots.
+FIBA then announced the launch of a new European basketball club competition, with qualification based only on sporting merit.

+In April 2023, the league established the Youth Basketball Champions League (YBCL) for under-18 teams of selected BCL teams.

 Format

 Tournament

 The tournament proper begins with a regular season of 32 teams, divided into four groups.
 Seeding is used in the draw for this stage, and teams from the same country may not be drawn into groups together.
 Each team meets the others in its group in home and away games, in a round-robin format.
 The top four teams from each group then progress to the play-offs.
 The fifth and sixth-placed teams can choose to enter the FIBA Europe Cup playoffs in the same season.

 The regular season is played from October to January, and the playoffs start in February.
 In the round of 16 and quarter-finals, ties are played in a 'home and away' format, based on aggregate scores.
 For the round of 16, the winning team from one group plays against the fourth-placed team from another group and the runner-up from one group plays against the third-placed team from another group.
 For the quarter-finals, the winners of games between the group winners and fourth-placed teams play against the winners from the runners-up and third-placed teams.
 The Final Four is typically held in the final week of April or the first week of May.